Daohub-io/cap9/docs/Workflow.md

 bytecode.
 The updated reception procedure will allow this.

-In order to give this procedure any permissions, the permissions must be applied by someone with the appropriate authority (or maybe even by member vote).
+In order to give this procedure any permissions, the permissions must be applied by someone with the appropriate authority (or maybe even by member vote, if that is what the reception procedure requires).
 For example, a system administrator, knowing the storage addresses of the member list, might give this procedure permission to modify the storage at the storage address of the member list.

 ## Seeing the Relationships between Procedures and Resources

+We have performed a number of changes now, and we want to make sure we have an accurate view of the system.
+A simple way to do this would be to list all the permissions that various components of our system have.
+As we have added a new procedure, we want to see what permissions that procedure has.

 We want to list our procedures and determine what resources they have permission to (e.g. storage locations).
 After uploading his procedure and having the correct permissions applied, the developer sees the following:

 ```
-# List the capabilities of procedure #2
+# List the capabilities of procedure #5
-> beaker list-caps 2
+> beaker list-caps 5
-Procedure #2
+Procedure #5
 - WriteStorage 0x8000-0x9000 (0x1000 or 4096 bytes)
 - ReadStorage 0x8000-0x9000 (0x1000 or 4096 bytes)
 ```

-This tells us that procedure 2 has write access to 4096 bytes of storage from 0x8000 to 0x9000, and *only* has write access to those bytes, and no others.
+This tells us that procedure \#5 has write access to 4096 bytes of storage from 0x8000 to 0x9000, and *only* has write access to those bytes, and no others.
 It also has read access to those same bytes.